dgmouris/zero_to_git/README.md

 # Zero to git

-## What I'm going to talk about today.
+## What I'm going to talk about in this Tutorial
 - What is version control
 - Why do we need it?
 - Local git workflow